-THIS STIPEND AGREEMENT (the "Agreem ent") is made and entered into as of the day of , 20, by and between the SOUTH CAROLINA DEPARTMENT OF TRANSPORTATION (hereinafter "SCDOT"), and ("Proposer"), with reference to the following facts: SCDOT issued a Request for Proposal ("RFP") for design and construction of the above-referenced Design- Build Project ("Project"), pursuant to procurement authority granted in Section 57-5-1625 of the S.C.
-Code of Laws,
+THIS STIPEND AGREEMENT (the "Agre ement") is made and entered into as of the day or , 20, by and between the SOUTH CAROLII NA DEPARTMENT OF TRANSPORTATION (hereinafter "SCDOT"), and ("Proposer"), with reference to the following facts: SCDOT issued a Request for Proposal ("RFP") for design and construction of the above-referenced Design- Build Project ("Project"), pursuant to procurement autho rity granted in Section 57-5-1625 of the S.C.
+Code of Laws 1976, as amended.
+The RFP provided for payment of s tipends as provided herein.
+Capitalized terms used, but no defined, have the meanings ascribed in the RFP.